zenodeapp/genesis-cronos/setup/README.md

 >
 > If you haven't already created or imported one, use: [utils/create-key.sh](/utils/create-key.sh) _or_ [utils/import-key.sh](/utils/import-key.sh).

 This script should only be run once you're **fully synced**.
-It's a wizard; prompting the user the minimum required fields for creating a validator.
+It's a wizard; prompting the user only the required fields for creating a validator.

 ### Usage